 So.
 It turns out that our cities' current electric infrastructure was built (long ago) in a way that is largely incompatible with a future filled with resilient human technological development.
+In short, it was built without relevant knowledge of our sun's electromagnetic impact on earth.

 In fact, today's electric grid, and cities, are efficient, but not particularly secure or resilient.
 Urban dependence on the one-day shipping economy and aging electric grid has bred great vulnerability for urban inhabitants - should that global delivery system fail for a period of more than three months, cities will die.
 Rural populations are more secure.
 The threats are as simple as a virus.
 And as complex as understanding solar physics.
 Given current political divides, this could end in a urban v. rural catastrophe.